kizniche/Mycodo/README.rst

     curl -L https://raw.githubusercontent.com/kizniche/Mycodo/master/install.sh | bash

-Make sure the setup.sh script finishes without errors.
-A log of the setup.sh script output will be created at ``~/Mycodo/install/setup.log``.
+Make sure the install script finishes without errors.
+A log of the output will be created at ``~/Mycodo/install/setup.log``.

 If the install is successful, the web user interface should be accessible by navigating a web browser to ``https://0.0.0.0/``,